Personal information protection policy

 Drinking water distribution may be interrupted due to maintenance and other work on the water main network.
 Prior to planned interventions, all residents and businesses that may be affected will receive a card indicating the water closure period and any measures that should be taken before, during and after the service interruption.
 If an unplanned service interruption occurs, a boil-water advisory or do-not-consume advisory will be distributed rapidly throughout the affected area.

-For more information, consult the page Questions et réponses concernant les avis d’ébullition (Questions and answers concerning boil water advisories) of the Ministère de l’Environnement et de la Lutte contre les changements climatique.
+For more information, visit the Questions and Answers Regarding Boil-Water Advisories page (in French only) on the Ministère de l’Environnement et de la Lutte contre les changements climatique website.

 In order to carry out work on the water main network, the distribution of drinking water may be interrupted for a short period in your area.